LINGUAE CELTICAE

 Volume 16: Ile, Diùra & Colbhasa (Islay, Jura & Colonsay)

-Islay and its less populated neighbours of Jura and Colonsay were once very strong Gaelic-speaking communities.
-But the relative accessibility of the islands and a failing educational system led to severe de-cline in language use after the Second World War.
+Islay and its less populated neighbours of Jura and Colonsay had once been very strong Gaelic-speaking communities.
+But the good accessibility of the islands and a failing educational system led to severe decline in language use after the Second World War.
 Today Gaelic still suffers from decades of neglect and ignorance in the southernmost Hebrides.
-The basis for a possible consolidation of language use is rather limited and the language community has a strong bias towards the older generation.
-Educational provision is not on a comparable level with other islands in the Inner Hebrides.
-This in itself provides the main growth potential.
-Improvements could easily be accomplished through intensified pre-school provision and dedicated second language teaching in local primary schools.
-Future positive impacts can be expected by the planned extension of activities around Ionad Chaluim Chille (St. Columba Centre) in Bowmore.
+The basis for a consolidation of language use is rather limited and the language community has a strong bias towards the older generation.
+Educational provision is not on a comparable level with other islands in the Inner Hebrides like Mull or Tiree.
+Education provides the main growth potential.
+Improvements could be accomplished through intensified Gaelic medium provision and dedicated second language teaching in local primary schools.
+The latter did not produce very encouraging results in Port Ellen and Port Charlotte.
+Future positive impacts could be expected by the extension of activities around Ionad Chaluim Chille (St. Columba Centre) in Bowmore.

-The second edition of this report can be downloaded here (454 KB) in pdf format.
+The third edition of this report can be downloaded here (1.183 KB) in pdf format.

 Famous Celtic cross in the cemetary of Cill Daltan (Kildalton) in southern Ile (Islay)